ReShape: a decoder for hypergraph product codes: Preliminaries and notation

+and anti-commute otherwise.
 This correspondence between binary vectors and Pauli operators is particularly handy when dealing with CSS codes \cite{calderbank1996good, steane1996multiple}.
 CSS codes are stabiliser codes for which the stabiliser group can be generated by two disjoint sets $\mathcal S_x$ and $\mathcal S_z$ of $X$ and $Z$ type operators respectively.
 If $\mathcal S_x = \{X[v_1], \dots X[v_{m_x}]\}$, $\mathcal S_z = \{Z[w_1], \dots, Z[w_{m_z}]\}$ and we define $H_X$ and $H_Z$ as the matrices whose rows are the $v_i$s and the $w_i$s respectively, then the commutation relation on the stabilisers generators translate in to the binary constraint $H_X H_Z^T = 0$.
 Using Eq.~\eqref{eq:scalar_product}, it is easy to show that the syndrome for a Pauli error $E = X[e_x]Z[e_z]$ is described by the two binary vectors $s_z = H_Z e_x$ and $s_x = H_X e_z$.
 Since these two linear equations are independent, we can treat the $X$-part and $Z$-part of the error separately.
 For CSS codes, we define the $X$-distance $d_x$ as the minimum weight of an operator $X[v]$ which commutes with all the stabilisers in $\mathcal{S}_z$ but does not belong to the group generated by $\mathcal S_x$.
 Note that the weight of an operator $X[v]$ equates the Hamming weight $|v|$ of the vector $v$.
-Therefore, combining Eq.~\eqref{eq:sum_vectors}, Eq.~\eqref{eq:scalar_product} and the definition of $d_x$, we shortly say that $d_x$ is the minimum weight of a vector $v$ in $\ker H_Z$ which does not belong to the row span of $H_Z$, i.e.\ $H_Z v = 0$, $v \not \in \im H_Z^T$.
-Similarly, $d_z$ is the minimum weight of a vector in $\ker H_X$ not in $\im H_Z^T$.
+Therefore, combining Eq.~\eqref{eq:sum_vectors}, Eq.~\eqref{eq:scalar_product} and the definition of $d_x$, we shortly say that $d_x$ is the minimum weight of a vector $v$ in $\ker H_Z$ which does not belong to the row span of $H_X$, i.e.